 Pilates was created by Joseph Hubertus Pilates 1880-1967

 Pilates is a sequence of carefully performed exercises designed to develop your deep torso muscles and improve flexibility, muscle tone and body alignment.
 It is a holistic approach combining the mind and body, enabling you to develop greater body awareness & efficiency.
-Pilates works the body from the inside out to create; balance, ease of motion, strength, flexibility and a strong physical centre.
+Pilates works the body from the inside out to create balance, ease of motion, strength, flexibility and a solid physical centre.
 You will define your muscles without building bulk.

 - Breathe Control